 She’s definitely doing this on purpose.

 Sue: Okay, I’ve got two problems with it.
 One: the stupid monster.
 And not just because it looked rubbish, it was pointless, as well.
 If they hadn’t bothered with that monster, they would have had more time to fix the other things I didn’t like, like that bloke who constantly looked down the camera lens.
 It spoilt it.
 It took me out of the drama.

 Oh, for ****’s sake.

 Sue: Everything else – the direction, the acting, the script, the music, the lighting, the costumes – fabulous.
 But it wasn’t perfect.

-I tell her that Caves was voted the best Doctor Who story of all time in a Doctor Who Magazine poll in 2009.
-Blink came second.
+I tell her that The Caves of Androzani was voted the best Doctor Who story of all time in a poll in 2009.

 Sue: Are they having a laugh?
 Fans really think that was better than Blink?
 Ha!
 That’s funny.
 Bloody fans.